cs50/cs50.readthedocs.io/heroku.md

 # Heroku

 [Heroku](https://www.heroku.com/) is a "platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud."
-Heroku even offers a [free plan](https://www.heroku.com/pricing).

 Here's how to deploy your implementation of, say, [C$50 Finance](https://cs50.harvard.edu/x/2020/tracks/web/finance/) to Heroku from GitHub.